Jerusha-Manoj/curlyhairblog/_posts/2023-05-22-camille-rose.md

 In my case, the definition of my curls went away over time after over-using the product.
 Some products work wonders for me, but only for a short period.
 Afterward, my hair tends to become frizzy once again.
 It's unfortunate because this product falls into that category.
 It's important to avoid over-moisturizing, as it can lead to issues.
 However, it's worth noting that when this product did work for me, it worked well.
 I feel like if I hadn't overused it, I would've had a better experience.<br>

-Overall, the Camille Rose Curl Love Moisture Milk Leave-in is a reliable and effective option.
+Overall, the Camille Rose Curl Love Moisture Milk Leave-in is a good option.
 I believe that this could work better for me if I use it in a better way.